Q# as a Quantum Algorithmic Language: Acknowledgments

 \section{Acknowledgments}

-\phantomsection We thank Bettina Heim and Alan Geller for helping us get this project off the ground, Bob Harper for several fruitful conversations, and Mike Hicks for pointing us to Alias Types during a preliminary presentation at PLanQC 2021.
+\phantomsection We thank Bettina Heim and Alan Geller for helping us get this project off the ground, Bob Harper for several fruitful conversations, Mike Hicks for pointing us to Alias Types during a preliminary presentation at PLanQC 2021, and Ohad Kammar for making several valuable connections.
 Jennifer Paykin, Sam Staton, Bob Harper, and anonymous reviewers from the PC of FSCD 2022 gave critical feedback on a previous draft.
+For presenting \core syntax, Bob Harper's PFPL syntax macros\footnote{Available on GitHub at \url{https://github.com/RobertHarper/pfpl-syntax}.} were very helpful.
 We also thank Matt Amy, Adrian Lehmann, and the anonymous reviewers of QPL 2022 for their feedback on the manuscript.

 \paragraph{Funding} This material is supported by EPiQC, an NSF Expedition in Computing, under Grant No. CCF-1730449, the Air Force Office of Scientific Research under Grant No. FA95502110051 and the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder Program under Award Number DE-SC0019040.